Page 2. 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 The shaft was knurled and the gear assembly is pinned to the shaft.

 I have 3 distributors and tower assemblies.
-One each, Autolite, American Bosch, Delco-Remy.
+Autolite, American Bosch, Delco-Remy.

 Sleeve assembly apart.
 4th item from left is copper sleeve which slides trough contacts to engage starter.